 “Doug O’Donnell is becoming one of the most edifying pastors of our time.
 I heartily recommend this wise and winsome set of comments on a biblical book beloved by many Christians through the ages but sorely neglected in the present.
 May God use this commentary to renew the courage of pastors in preaching the Song of Solomon once again.”

-—Douglas A. Sweeney, Professor of Church History and the History of Christian Thought, Director of the Jonathan Edwards Center, Trinity Evangelical Divinity School
+—Douglas A. Sweeney, Professor of Church History, Director of the Jonathan Edwards Center, Trinity Evangelical Divinity School

 “The wisest man this side of the incarnate Christ, inspired by the Holy Spirit, on a topic that always grabs attention, in poetry, in the Bible—could it get any better than the Song of Songs?
 You won't want to miss Doug O’Donnell’s exposition of the most sublime song.”